The Stair of the Doomed: cursed beauty on the Palmaria Island

 When the vegetation thins and allows the eye to wander, you can enjoy extraordinary views on the “Cavo" and the beautiful Porto Venere with St. Peter’s Church to mark the border with the open sea.

 Forte Cavour: Napoleon’s idea, Savoy’s realization

-Today, the fort can not be visited, waiting catches on the restructuring and transformation for tourist activities of the formerly military premise.
+Today, the fort cannot be visited, waiting for catches on the restructuring and transformation for tourist activities of the formerly military premise.